rebekahliu/Ping/README_edit.md

 ### Facebook Authenication
 ### Friend Suggestions

+Ping is able to dynamically suggest friends for users to add.
+By comparing the user's Facebook friends with the list of existing Ping users, we are able to provide the user with a list of all their friends on Ping.

 ### Location Sharing (based on visibility radius)
 - Emergency pings (overrides visibility radius) + other kinds?
 ### In-app Messaging